Georgina Verbaan

 Georgina Carolina Verbaan (born 9 October 1979) is a Dutch actress and singer.
-Verbaan is best known for her recurring role in soap opera Goede Tijden, Slechte Tijden.
+Verbaan is best known for her recurring role in soap opera Goede tijden, slechte tijden.
 She has also appeared in various Dutch films, including Costa!, Volle maan and Oogverblindend.

 Early life

-Verbaan was born in The Hague, Netherlands.
+Verbaan was born in The Hague, Netherlands and has an Indonesian father and a Dutch mother.
 She joined a musical group in her hometown, Zoetermeer, in 1990, at the age of 11.
 In 1992, Verbaan started attending a theatre school in The Hague.
 She graduated from mavo (high school) in Zoetermeer.

 Career

 1997-2003: Soap opera, music and film

-Verbaan joined the cast of soap opera Goede Tijden, Slechte Tijden in 1997, at the age of 16.
+Verbaan joined the cast of soap opera Goede tijden, slechte tijden in 1997, at the age of 16.
 She played the recurring role of Hedwig Harmsen from 1997 to 2000, growing increasingly popular and famous during her tenure on the show.

 Verbaan left the show in 2000, seeking to pursue an acting career.
 She appeared in the Dutch film Costa! in 2001.
 Costa! was a nationwide commercial success, attracting over 200,000 visitors.
 Verbaan sang the film's theme song.

 Verbaan had a cameo in English-language, Dutch film Soul Assassin in 2001.
 She made a major appearance in Dutch film Volle maan in 2002, but the film was a commercial and critical failure.
 Verbaan had the lead role in 2003 film Adrenaline.

 In 2002, she released her debut studio album Sugar Spider that resulted in a number of radio hits including "Ritmo", "Yo quiero bailar" a cover of Sonia & Selena and "Denis" a cover of Blondie.

 Verbaan received a Golden Onion (Dutch: Gouden Ui), the Dutch equivalent to a Golden Raspberry, for her performance in the 2005 film Joyride.